 Amorphophallus titanum, commonly known as Titan Arum, is a flowering plant with the largest unbranched inflorescence in the world.
 Due to its odor, which is like the smell of a rotting corpse or carcass, it is characterized as a carrion flower and is also known as Corpse Flower.
 Titan Arum was first found in Sumatra's tropical forests, where even there, it is rare in its native habitat.

 Like most tropical plants, Titan Arum needs warm growing conditions above 75°F (24°C).
 Some people have success growing the plant on a heat mat when grown indoors to keep the temperature in the right range.

 It is important to water the plant accurately.
 Allow the soil surface to dry a little between watering but never let it become bone dry, yet don't keep it soggy either.
 The tropical forest soils are light and open, yet the rainfall is often heavy, so the plant almost always has some moisture in contact with its roots.

 Titan Arum is a moderate feeder needing a balanced fertilizer as the growing season starts, being sure to taper off as fall approaches.
 As they do prefer lower light, don't overdo the feed.
 A top-dressing of an organic fertilizer a couple of times during the growing season is adequate.
 If you are applying liquid fertilizer, you can add some with every watering during the active growing season.

 Many have said Titan Arum is one of the most difficult plants to grow in cultivation.
 However, it is not any more difficult than any other flowering plant.
-The difficulty comes in the consistent growing conditions for a period of 7 years or more.
+The difficulty comes in the consistent growing conditions for seven years or more.
 You must mimic its native environment of tropical Sumatra.
-For instance, every year, once the plant dies back the corm must be moved into a larger pot.
+For instance, every year, once the plant dies back, the corm must be moved into a larger pot.
 If the corm is nicked or damaged, it can allow disease organisms to kill the plant.